chamibia/employee-tracker/README.md

 ## Installation

-npm i in the terminal to install MySQL2, Inquirer and console.table
+"npm i" in the terminal to install MySQL2, Inquirer and console.table

 ## Usage